Trocheck’s shootout goal gives Panthers 3-2 win over Preds

 Connolly has four goals in his current three-game goal scoring streak.

-Josi ended Montembeault’s shutout bid at 9:07 of the third on a one-timer from above the right faceoff circle off a pass from Ellis.
+Josi ended Montembeault’s shutout bid at 9:07 of the third on a one-timer from above the left faceoff circle off a pass from Ellis.

 Turris evened the game at 2 at 13:30 of the third with a wrist shot just underneath the cross bar on a Nashville power play.